Dental Assistant

 - Background check - Individuals must successfully pass a background check.

-Note: Individuals may not have a misdemeanor within 5 years or a felony conviction within 10 years of the end date of the training program. - Drug screen - A rapid urine 5-panel drug screen with negative results are required.
+Note: Individuals may not have a misdemeanor within 5 years or a felony conviction within 10 years of the end date of the training program. - Negative Tuberculosis clearance (TB Test)

 - Immunizations: 2 MMR, 2 Varicella, 3 Hepatitis B, Tdap, seasonal Influenza, and up-to-date COVID-19